mouseexe/magic-turing-machine/README.md

 ## Tape Creation and Management

 Before we can start running our machine, we need to create an input tape.
-We manage the tape with Aether Flash, Cathar's Crusade, and a set of hacked Noxious Ghouls.
+We manage the tape with Aether Flash, Virulent Plague, Valor in Akros, and a set of hacked Noxious Ghouls.
 Since the tokens we create are going to be 2/2s by default, and each will be pumped with two different Dralnu's Crusades, we're looking at a 4/4 token every time we make a new one.
-Two Aether Flashes (one is a Clever Impersonator) take care of this, dealing 4 damage to every new creature.
-Cathar's Crusade triggers at the same time, and we stack the triggers so our new token gets +1/+1 before immediately dying.
+A Virulet Plague brings this down to a 2/2.
+Aether Flash deals 2 damage to every new creature, just enough to kill it.
+Valor in Akros triggers at the same time, and we stack the triggers so our new token gets +1/+1 before immediately dying.
 Then, we trigger one of the two sets of Noxious Ghouls.
 A Leech will give another -2/-2 to every non-Leech, while leaving Leeches the same.
-This nets every Leech +1 toughness, and every Rat -1 toughness (since Rats also benefit from Cathar's Crusade).
+This nets every Leech +1 toughness, and every Rat -1 toughness (since Rats also benefit from Valor in Akros).
 This way, we ensure that every time a new token is made, a different token dies.

+We also have a Noxious Ghoul for Trilobites and Sphinxes.
+This is because we will frequently have Trilobite tokens and a Sphinx creature entering the battlefield, so we want to give -1/-1 to all other creatures to cancel out the +1/+1 from Valor in Akros.

 ![Tape Management](https://github.com/mouseexe/magic-turing-machine/blob/master/Tape%20Management.png)

 You'll notice that two Noxious Ghouls are highlighted in a red box.
 This is because we want to wait to create these Ghouls until our initial tape is created.
 With only one of each Ghoul, creating a new token nets that side +1 toughness, and +0 to the opposite side.
 This allows us to populate both sides of the tape without actually moving anything.
 Once our tape is created entirely, we can add the second two Ghouls to make it move as normal.

 To create the initial tape, we use Drana's Chosen to add our chose of color on whichever side we want.
 Since they're all Wizards, you can tap another Chosen for Cohort (they've been hacked to read Wizard instead of Ally).
 To untap, simply repeat the Isochron Scepter loop from earlier.

-We'll also want to create an arbitrarly large number of Weird tokens, but I'll get to that later.

 ![Tape Creation](https://github.com/mouseexe/magic-turing-machine/blob/master/Tape%20Creation.png)